azagniotov/stubby4j/README.md

 #### The Refresh Stubbed Data Endpoint

-If for some reason you do not want to use `--watch` flag when starting stubby4j, you can submit `GET` request to `localhost:<ADMIN_PORT>/refresh` (or load it in a browser) in order to refresh stubbed data.
+If for some reason you do not want/cannot/not able to use `--watch` flag when starting stubby4j (or cannot restart), you can submit `GET` request to `localhost:8889/refresh` (or load it in a browser) in order to refresh the stubbed data.

 ### Changing Existing Endpoints